charygao/cnblog-1/source/_posts/2016-05-11-android-kotlin.md

 }
 ```

 If you've ever written any Scala, this code probably looks more than familiar.
-Kotlin has removed all the boilerplate, so properties are declared only once, either in the class body, or (if initialized by the constructor), directly in the class header.
+Kotlin has removed all the boilerplate, so properties are declared only once, either in the class body, or (if initialized by the constructor) directly in the class header.
 Classes are also public by default.
 An interesting detail is that properties don't have default values (such as `null`, `false` or zero), so we must manually initialize the value of `isCompleted`.

 The cool thing is that all the other Java classes remain working without any problems, the getters, setters and the constructor are still there in the bytecode, we just don't need to write them explicitly.
 This means that we can just hit **Run** and the app still works.